alegresor/QMCGenerators.jl/docs/src/tutorial.md

 #### User Defined

-One may supply their own generating matrix to construction a base 2 digital sequence, for example
+One may supply their own generating matrix to construct a base 2 digital sequence, for example

 ```jldoctest tut_ds_custom_matrix
 m = 5